csabapalfi/nodeconf-barcelona-2015/README.md

 //TODO photo

 21st November 2015 marked the Barcelona edition of the longest running community-driven Node.js conference.
 As part of the conference - the day after - Tom Gallacher, Hassy Veldstra and Igor Soarez from YLD delivered a hand-on Node.js Performance workshop.
-Let's dive in with a short summary of the talks:
+Many thanks to the organizers, had a great weekend!
+Let's dive in with a short summary of the talks and the workshop:

 ## V8 under the hood - Franziska Hinkelman